Why should my congregation become a member?

 How can we get a grant to do energy efficiency upgrades to our building or put on solar panels?

-Financing is available for energy efficiency building improvements (but not solar) through Michigan Saves, a non-profit green bank.
-They have financed projects– with rates as low as 0% interest– at more than 20 houses of worship so far.
+Financing is available for building energy improvements (including solar) through Michigan Saves, a non-profit green bank.
+They have financed projects– with rates as low as 0% interest– at dozens of houses of worship to date.

 How can I learn more about solar?

 We can also put you in touch with individuals from congregations who have done solar projects.
-Email Leah at email@example.com, and she can make an introduction.
+Email Jennifer at [email protected], and she can make an introduction.

 Where do you get your funding?

 As a 501(c)(3) non-profit, our funding varies from year to year.
-In 2017, our funding comes primarily from contracts with utilities and grants.
+In 2022, our funding was primarily from an energy efficiency contract, from national IPL, and from a mix of religious and secular foundations.
 We also rely on contributions from congregations and individuals like you!

 What if I don’t believe in climate change?

 Climate change notwithstanding, Michigan Interfaith Power & Light’s mission is to inspire and equip people of faith to exercise stewardship of and love for all Creation.
 We believe we all have a moral responsibility to conserve our precious natural resources by adopting sustainable practices.
-So saving energy is not only the right thing to do, it’s also a good way to save money on utility bills.
-We believe climate change makes this work especially urgent, but our responsibility to be good stewards of the Earth is an imperative with or without it.
+We also believe that climate change makes this work especially urgent, but it is our responsibility to be good stewards of the Earth regardless.

 Most denominations have official statements about Earth care.
 If you haven’t already, you might be interested in learning about your denomination’s official position on these issues.
 We have aggregated a few faith statements on the environment here.